Milk-Drinker01/Milk-Drinker01.github.io/README.md

 disclaimer: i am not a web developer.

-a shitty wip digital resume written by me. i dont know why you would want to use it but you can if you want.
+a shitty wip digital portfolio written by me. i dont know why you would want to use it but you can if you want.

 https://milk-drinker01.github.io/